Graylog2/documentation/pages/enterprise/setup.rst

 Once you have installed the Graylog Enterprise plugins you need to obtain a license from `the Graylog Enterprise web page <https://www.graylog.org/enterprise/>`_.

-Should a simple `apt-get install graylog-enterprise-plugins` or `yum install graylog-enterprise-plugins` not work for you, the following information might help you.

 .. important:: The Graylog Enterprise plugins need to be installed on all your Graylog nodes!

 DEB / RPM Packages